Xuanhao-chang/RSPT_L/ReadMe.txt

 Author: Xuanhao Chang

-RSPT_L is a fast Fortran program based on Intel oneAPI base toolkit including MKL library.
+RSPT_L is a fast Fortran program based on Intel oneAPI base-toolkit including MKL library.
 It allows one to calculate the vibrational state of linaer molecules using large order Reyleigh-Shrodinger perturbation theory.

 Three input files should be prepared before running: